-An exhaust outlet is located on top or side of the oven, Blocking the outlet can damage the oven,
+An exhaust outlet is located on top or side of the oven.
+Blocking the outlet can damage the oven.

 Plug your oven into a standard voltage household outlet.
-Ensure that the electrical circuit is at least 10 amps (13 amps for models MB-3833Y) and that the oven is the only appliance on the circuit.
+Ensure that the electrical circuit is at least 10 amps and that the oven is the only appliance on the circuit.